airswap/airswap-about/instant/run-makers.md

 ## `getSenderSideQuote`

-Given a `signerParam` and token pair, return a complete quote.
-The `senderParam` value is the amount the taker would send.
+Given a `signerAmount` and token pair, return a complete quote.
+The `senderAmount` value is the amount the taker would send.
 The taker is **buying** from you.

 **Example Request**